ppuliu/GloRE/README.md

 We've provided the following pre-processed files in [`data`](https://github.com/ppuliu/GloRE/tree/master/data):

-* *data.train.gz / data.valid.gz* : training and validation files in the format of
+* *data.train.gz / data.valid.gz* : training and validation files that are in the format of
     ```
     textual relation [tab] KB relation [tab] weight
     ```